 Invites you to a National Convention

-The Politics of Terrorism and Suspicion: Two Years since the Batla House ‘Encounter’
+on The Politics of Terrorism and Suspicion: Two Years since the Batla House ‘Encounter’

 Speakers: